It’s always darkest just before the dawn.

 This is like wartime but with one important difference from World War II.
 The difference is that we already know who is going to win the war between people and COVID-19.
 It will be the virus that gets wiped out.
 We will take more casualties and that’s a tragedy but victory is inevitable.

 I’m confident we’re already past the time of maximum danger in the developed world.
 That’s because i) we know what’s coming and ii) because of the response by scientists and policymakers around the world.
 Right now, there is an unprecedented degree of information-sharing and research effort being undertaken at speed comparable with the Manhattan project which developed the nuclear bomb that finished World War II.

 This is an unfashionable view in a world where clowns on the internet (and in the media generally) complain so loudly.
 Who knew there were so many amateur epidemiologists and public health experts out there??
 These are often the same clowns panic-buying bog roll for a disease that doesn’t give you the shits.

-From where I’m standing in the UK, it looks like the grown-ups are in charge.
-Think about it: the entire legal and economic framework has been temporarily suspended at a stroke.
-As it should be in a genuine emergency.
+Here in the UK, the entire legal and economic framework has been temporarily suspended…as it should be in a genuine emergency.
 No one in the UK will be evicted for not paying their rent or mortgage.
 Everyone will have enough to eat (let’s be honest, most people could do with losing some weight…me included).